When the cold, dark days of winter are in full swing, it’s difficult to find time to head out for a paddle and hone those SUP skills.

 Not all paddle boards can will cope well in extreme weather.
 Red Paddle Co inflatable SUP’s use industry leading drop-stitch technology called MSL and are built in our own private facility over a period of 72 hours using a process known as TEC AIR.
 Incorporating the world’s most rigorous quality control checks, this process offers superior quality and durability to deliver reliable performance.

 Remember to check the pressure of your board, especially if you’ve stored it inflated over a period of time.
-Aim for 20 PSI as your board will sit higher in the water and offer improved stiffness and glide as you paddle.
+Aim for 20 PSI as your board will sit higher up on the water and offer a far better glide as you paddle.